achrafbalij/fraud_detection/README.md

 ```

 <h1>Data</h1>
-The Dataset used is a kaggle dataset "FinancialPhraseBank".
+The Dataset used is a kaggle dataset "Credit Card Transactions Fraud Detection Dataset".
 It contains a simulated credit card transaction dataset containing legitimate and fraud transactions from the duration 1st Jan 2019 - 31st Dec 2020.
 It covers credit cards of 1000 customers doing transactions with a pool of 800 merchants.

+You can find the dataset on: "https://www.kaggle.com/datasets/kartik2112/fraud-detection"